-The PGH Photo Fair 2017 Speaker Series has ended.
+The PGH Photo Fair 2018 Speaker Series is around the corner.
 We are thankful to our sponsors Ace Hotel and Fugitive Vision for their support.

 The PGH Photo Fair provides informative talks on photography at a variety of venues in Pittsburgh leading up to each edition of the fair.
 The series aims to augment the already rich art and photography scene in Pittsburgh with speakers who will focus on the nuts and bolts of collecting including connoisseurship, the state of the art, and an insider's view of the market.

 All events are free and at the Ace Hotel Ballroom on the following Wednesdays.
 6pm doors open, starts at 6:30pm.

 After each lecture, everyone is invited to stay for drinks at the hotel bar.

 Feb 28th - sarah meister, curator - the museum of modern art